hhromic/pi-gen/README.md

-# pi-gen
+# pi-gen-nano

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create custom Raspbian "nano" images, based on the official raspberrypi.org pi-gen tool_

 ## Dependencies